crcn/mesh.js/docs/api.md

 ## Response API

-Responses are objects which are returned by [Busses](#bus-api) whenever an operation is executed.
+Responses are objects which are returned by [busses](#bus-api) whenever an operation is executed.
 They also provide a streamable interface similar to the upcoming [stream spec](http://streams.spec.whatwg.org).

 #### Response(runFunction)